wuyu201321060203/ColumnStore/README.md

-A simple column-based storage engine for the in-memory database.
+A simple column-based storage engine for an In-Memory database.